RN255/ThreeMountainsTwo/README.md

 - social media link section
 - weather API for the current weather in Daejeon
 - Uses Sass to style the pages
     - primary color can be changed and text color will change automatically if background color is changed
+- Much of the page was styled on the following page: https://rowtoncastle.com/

 ## Lessons learnt
 - I was familiar with many of the concepts having studied them but this was one of my first attempts at putting them into a functioning site.